AleksandarKostovic/SystemC-tutorial/README.md

 # SystemC tutorial

-This is brief intorduction to SystemC modeling language, which is based on C++
+This is brief introduction to SystemC modeling language, which is based on C++